Inbound vs. Outbound Marketing: What Works Better for Your Business?

 During the last decade, outbound evolved and adapted to the technology era too.
 Therefore, the key difference between inbound and outbound marketing in B2B isn’t the usage of advanced technologies but the behavioral model of attracting prospects.

-Outbound marketing implies looking for a good fit company and engaging with them directly, while in inbound you have to create an environment (similar to a spider net) and wait for a good-fit prospect to fall into it.
+Outbound marketing implies looking for a good-fit company and engaging with them directly, while in inbound you have to create an environment (similar to a spider net) and wait for a good-fit prospect to fall into it.
 Besides that, outbound provides the opportunity to go after the prospect you want while inbound simply hopes to make them notice your company, product, service while reading your content, and only after that leaping into the sales cycle.

 The table below includes a summary of the main differences between inbound and outbound marketing for B2B companies: